eduard-io/minilab.co/src/eduard/index.md

 # Hello!

 I'm Eduard.
 This is my corner in the [minilab](https://minilab.co).
-Now it's empty.
+Now it only has my [/now](/now) page.
 But I will fill it with personal interests such as technology, cooking and music.

 You can check my [portfolio](https://eduard.io) for work related suff.